 Looking for a North Carolina Child Custody Lawyer?

 Culbertson and Associates is a team of highly skilled North Carolina child custody lawyers who provide effective legal support and counsel in regards to child custody matters as we understand that child custody is often one of the most sensitive issues to resolve.
-Our NC child custody attorneys are based in Greensboro and serve clients across North Carolina State, including all metro counties namely Guilford County, Randolph, Henderson, Jones, Lee counties.
+We are a team of highly experienced & trusted North Carolina child custody attorneys who are based in Greensboro and serve clients across North Carolina State, including all metro counties namely Guilford County, Randolph, Henderson, Jones, Lee counties.
+There are multiple things that seem important in a divorce but all can agree the children should come first.
+It is in the adult’s ability to navigate these negotiations that children often feel the most harm.
+At Culbertson and Associates Family Law in Greensboro, North Carolina, family comes first.
+It is very difficult to come to an agreement to what is best for the children involved, but through the talented minds at Culbertson and Associates mediation and confrontation do not go hand in hand.

 Understanding Legal & Physical Custody with North Carolina Child Custody Lawyer